arshinx/PUI-Labs/homework_4/README.md

 1. Outline each page to be developed in "box layers".
 2. Create a high level structure of elements.
 3. Verify if composition and layout are as intended.
+4. Add Styling, starting with images, then fonts, then colors.